Creating synergies between EMBL and Stanford’s research communities

 The Alliance is committed to:

-The Life Science Alliance is led by Lars Steinmetz, Professor of Genetics at Stanford University and Associate Group Leader in the Genome Biology Unit at EMBL.
+The Life Science Alliance is led by Lars Steinmetz, Dieter Schwarz Foundation Endowed Professor, at Stanford University and Associate Group Leader in the Genome Biology Unit at EMBL.

-As Director of the Alliance, Lars serves as link between the Stanford School of Medicine, headed by Dean Lloyd Minor and the EMBL, headed by Director General Edith Heard.
+As Director of the Alliance, Lars serves as a link between the Stanford School of Medicine, headed by Dean Lloyd Minor, and EMBL, headed by Director General Edith Heard.
 Lars oversees the Alliance and all of the ongoing activities and projects across both institutions.

 The scientific advisory is jointly composed of faculty from both EMBL and Stanford who provide advice on our scientific and strategic activities.